waynodiablo/Oystercard/yelpv3.md

 <% @restaurant.reviews.each do |review| %>
 ```

-So to that block, you want to call the number of endorsements that each review has.
+In that block you want to call the number of endorsements that each review has.
 Try using something like this:

 ```erb
 <p><%= review.endorsements.count %> endorsements</p>